eigmax/Ziren/docs/src/introducation/installation.md

 It will:
 - Download the `zkmup` installer.
-- Automatically utilize `zkmup` to install the latest ZKM2 Rust toolchain which has support for the `mipsel-zkm-zkvm-elf` compilation target.
+- Automatically utilize `zkmup` to install the latest zkMIPS Rust toolchain which has support for the `mipsel-zkm-zkvm-elf` compilation target.

 List all available toolchain versions: